-Select the Use Accelerator option to use NetBackup Accelerator to potentially increase the speed of full VMware backups.
-By reducing the backup time, it is easier to perform the VMware backup within the backup window.
+Using NetBackup Accelerator to increase speed of full VMware backups to perform the VMware backup within the backup window.
 To use this feature, you must first perform an initial backup with Use Accelerator enabled.
 Subsequent backup times can then be significantly reduced.